 - Keep meetings light and short – aim for 20 mins – have someone scribe or record and take turns.

 - Have a meal before – otherwise boys in particular will get hungry

 - Start the meeting with exploring changes to the previous year/term/month – quickly! e.g. This year OXOXO will be doing Year 12 and Mum is starting a new job.

-- Then, what is the family mission statement for 2016?
+- Then, what is the family mission statement for that year for example?
 While ‘Team Dent rocks’ sounds great it is isn’t all that bonding, insightful or helpful.
 A better statement would be something like “Team Dent is committed to everyone shining and growing in a positive, respectful caring home”.

 - Next item is a chore roster – everyone has 1-2 chores per day… remind them if they are unable to do their chore they need to swap with someone.
 Technology guidelines also need to be sorted and possibly chat about extra-curricular possibilities for the upcoming term.